Okay, take it for what it's worth, but I just got an email from somebody who just came out of a meeting with some staffers to Republican congressmen.

 His father, Ron Paul, won two of the previous three years.

-But George, what's significant there is Scott Walker has really broken through.
+But, George, what's significant there is Scott Walker has really broken through.

-The governor of Wisconsin quickly becoming a favorite of conservatives, and Jeb Bush in fifth place in single digits.
+You see a very close second, the governor of Wisconsin quickly becoming a favorite of conservatives, and Jeb Bush in fifth place in single digits.

 Another reminder that he is going to have a very hard time convincing conservatives in the Republican Party to vote for him.

-And I gotta take a break, folks.
+And I got to take a break, folks.

-Must do it right now.
+I must do it right now.

 Back in a second.